Ajrcommission or fee charged for services

 This equity financing arrangement is widely regarded as the purest form of Islamic financing.
 The two main forms of Musharaka are –

 - Permanent Musharaka: an Islamic bank participates in the equity of a project and receives a share of the profit on a pro rata basis.
-The length of contract is unspecified, making it suitable for financing projects where funds are committed over a
+The length of contract is unspecified, making it suitable for financing projects where funds are committed over a long period.

 - Diminishing Musharaka: this allows equity participation and sharing of profits on a pro rata basis, and provides a method through which the Bank keeps on reducing its equity in the project, ultimately transferring ownership of the asset to the participants.
 The contract provides for payment over and above the Bank’s share in the profit for the equity held by the Bank.
 Simultaneously the entrepreneur purchases some of the Bank’s equity, progressively reducing it until the Bank has no equity and thus ceases to be a partner.

-an asset financing mechanism with deferred payment
+Mutajaran asset financing mechanism with deferred payment

 A financing agreement whereby the bank purchases a commodity or an asset and sells it to the client based on a purchase promise from the client with a deferred price higher than the cash price, thus making the client a debtor to the Bank for the sale amount and for the period agreed in the contract.